• Skip to primary navigation

 1 Month before you move, go through the following areas:

-• Family Room - make space for things you use frequently in a drawer or cabinet so you can hide them away.
+• Family Room - Make space in a drawer or cabinet for things you use frequently so you can hide them away.

-• Front Porch and curb appeal - Doing this one as one of the last tasks will keep it fresh for when you put the house on the market.
+• Front Porch and curb appeal - Doing this one as one of the last tasks will keep it fresh when you put the house on the market.

-• Backyard - people love a well-organized backyard, so making this one the last task will help keep it serene when the house is being shown.
+• Backyard - people love a well-organized backyard, so making this the last task will help keep it serene when the house is being shown.

 Box stuff you plan on keeping.